 Classes may be cancelled due to faculty illness or inclement weather (Dominican University School Closure Policy).
-If didactic class is cancelled, an official posting will be posted on the Canvas announcement.
-In the event that a portion or the entirety of a clinical experience is cancelled, students will be contacted prior to the start of the clinical day by their clinical instructor or the Executive Director.
-In the event that Dominican University cancels classes due to inclement weather, clinical will be canceled and on-campus classes and labs may be held via Zoom at instructor's discretion.
+If a didactic class is cancelled, an official posting will be posted on the Canvas announcement.
+If a portion or the entire clinical experience is cancelled, students will be contacted before the start of the clinical day by their clinical instructor or the Executive Director of Nursing.
+If Dominican University cancels classes due to inclement weather, clinical will be canceled and oncampus classes and labs may be held via Zoom at instructor's discretion.